SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/05-Booleans.md

 console.log(myBool);
 ```

-Boolean comparisons are most often put in `if` construction, we can also return a Boolean value as a **result from a function.**
+Boolean comparisons are most often put in an `if` construction, but we can also return a Boolean value as a **result from a function.**

 **Extremely rarely** do we write `true` or `false` explicitly.

 [/slide]

-[slide]
+[slide hideTitle]

 # Comparisons and Conditions